igorskyflyer/vscode-find-again/SUPPORT.md

 <br>

 If you'd like to support further development of Find Again!:
-- Buy me a coffee at [Ko-Fi](https://ko-fi.com/igorskyflyer) ☕
+- buy me a coffee at [Ko-Fi](https://ko-fi.com/igorskyflyer) ☕
-- Star the repository ⭐
+- star the repository ⭐
-- Share the project with your colleagues, team or network 🌍
+- share the project with your colleagues, team or network 🌍

 ---